An explanation of the key terms used in the Coinshift docs.

 Transactions stored on Coinshift infrastructure awaiting to be submitted to the blockchain.

 Transactions verified by network validators and recorded on the blockchain.

 An organisation on Coinshift represents a project, DAO, or crypto-native organisation.

 The sequential on-chain approval/rejection queue for Safes.

-A multi-sig smart contract that requires approval from the least number of owners to execute a transaction.
+A multi-sig smart contract that requires approval from the least number of Signers to execute a transaction.

-A multi-sig such as Safe is controlled by one or more signers (also referred to as owners).
+A multi-sig such as Safe is controlled by one or more Signers.

 A revolutionary new way to interact with money.
 Set up a money stream to transfer funds by the second.
 Automate payments and perform dollar-cost averaging for payroll, investments, vesting, and more.

 The number of approvals required to be able to execute an on-chain transaction for a Safe.

 A list of transactions (successful or failed) across all supported networks (chains) on Coinshift.